sachin02-hub/IISC-Assignment/README.md

 ### Automated Selection of Objects using Text Prompts with GroundingDino

-Initial steps is similar to Image Segmentation using GroundingDino.
+Initial steps are similar to Image Segmentation using GroundingDino.
 After Conversion of bounding boxes into SAM2 format(xyxy), it is fed as input to a SAM2 model instead of points as seem in Manual Object Selection.

 Video Frame Showing Object Selection by GroundingDino for text prompt: Dog